karlmutch/duat/README.md

   -github-token string
         A github token that can be used to access the repositories that will be watched -job-template string
         The Kubernetes job specification stencil template file name that is run on a change being detected, env var GIT_HOME will be set to indicate the repo directory of the captured repository
-  -namespace string
+  -persistent-state-dir string
-        Overrides the defaulted namespace for pods and other resources that are spawned by this command -persistent-state-dir string
         Overrides the default directory used to store state information for the last known commit of the repositories being watched (default "/tmp/git-watcher")
   -v    When enabled will print internal logging for this tool